Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 Here’s the quick answer:

-Bird cages should be painted because it is a quick and easy way to remodel an old and worn-out cage.
-Bird cages that are painted can also provide extra protection from the metal inside from wearing out too quickly.
-However, only bird-safe paint should be used to paint bird cages.
+Bird cages should be painted because it is a quick and easy way to remodel an old, worn-out cage.
+Painted cages can also provide extra protection from the metal inside from wearing out too quickly.
+However, only bird-safe paint should be used to paint them.

-Now that you’re over the fence on painting your bird cage for the very first time, let me show you which types of paint you can use for bird cages:
+Now that you’re over the fence about painting your bird cage for the very first time, let me show you which types of paint you can use for cages:

 3) Safe Paint for Bird Cages (FULL Detailed Table)

-So now that you know the importance of selecting the right paint for bird cages, which exactly are safe?
+So now that you know the importance of selecting the right paint for a bird cage, which exactly are safe?

 Here’s the answer:

-As a general rule, you can look out for paint that specifically mentions that it’s “non-toxic” and “does not contain any VOCs”.
+As a general rule, you can look out fo bird-safe paint that specifically mentions that it’s “non-toxic” and “does not contain any VOCs”.

 Here are some really good products that I recommend that you use: